-If there are indications of impairment in the value of the financial asset, it is transferred to Stage 3, and the Bank relies on the following indicators to determine whether there are objective evidence indicating:
+If there are indications of impairment in the value of the financial asset, it is transferred to Stage 3, and the Bank relies on the following indicators to determine whether there are objective evidence indicating :

-- •A significant increase in the rate of interest on the financial asset as a result of the increase in credit risk. - •Negative material changes in the activity and financial or economic conditions in which the borrower operates. - •A scheduling request as a result of difficulties facing the borrower. - •Negative material changes in actual or expected operating results or cash flows. - •Early signs of cash flow/liquidity problems such as delays in servicing creditors/business loans. - •Cancellation of a direct facility by the Bank due to the borrower's high credit risk.
+•A significant increase in the rate of interest on the financial asset as a result of the increase in credit risk.

-Translation of consolidated financial statements originally issued in Arabic
+•Negative material changes in the activity and financial or economic conditions in which the borrower operates.

+•A scheduling request as a result of difficulties facing the borrower.

+•Negative material changes in actual or expected operating results or cash flows.

+•Early signs of cash flow/liquidity problems such as delays in servicing creditors/business loans.

+•Cancellation of a direct facility by the Bank due to the borrower's high credit risk.

-Notes to the consolidated financial statements for the period ended 31 March 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)
+Notes to the consolidated interim financial statements for the period ended 30 June 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)